silentdance/ram/intl.en-US/User Guide/Policies/Policy language/Policy check rules.md

 3. Whether the policy attached to the Alibaba Cloud account of the RAM role has an `Allow` statement:
     -   If yes, access is allowed.
     -   If no, go to the next step.
-4. Whether the Alibaba Cloud account of the RAM role has the cross-account ACL permission:
+4. Whether the Alibaba Cloud account of the RAM role has cross-account ACL authorization:
     -   If yes, access is allowed.
     -   If no, access is denied.